-See, this I dig.
-Using another of our amazing human senses to navigate the sexuality freeway.
+This I dig.
+The use of another of our amazing human senses to navigate the sexuality freeway.

 I am going to check it out and I hope you do too.

-Update: I have listened to a couple of the freebies and I must say it’s exiting being aroused by something other than pure visual.
+Update 1: I have listened to a couple of the freebies and I must say it’s exiting being aroused by something other than by pure visual means.

 Please check them out.
-This is some good stuff which I assume only gets better if you subscribe.
+This is some good stuff on here catering to all tastes so I hope they grow from here.

 Aural sex: erotic podcast offers stories to stimulate your ears